mccrowjp/slacTree/examples/ex3_barcharts/README.md

 rootn   59
 ```

-The rootn annotation displays only the subset of the tree below node 59.
+The rootn annotation displays only the subset of the tree below node ID 59.
 Use this annotation to quickly subset the tree without reworking the entire slacTree file.

 Add taxonomic highlighting annotations: